ministryofjustice/hmpps-clamav/README.md

 ## After a rebuild / push of the image (via CicleCI)

-Each service which makes use of this will need to handle its own deployment.
+Each service which makes use of this will need to handle its own deployment - see `pathfinder` for an example in k8s.

 ## For a local development environment, run freshclam and clamd standalone: